koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_27_img_2.md

-The image is a diagram titled "Figure 15.3 Illustration of a closed-loop reverse logistics system."
+# The image 1 in slide 27 of lecture 8 is a diagram titled "Figure 15.3 Illustration of a closed-loop reverse logistics system."
 It features various elements connected by arrows, categorized into three main sections: Suppliers, Producers, and Distributors, with additional roles for Recyclers and Collectors.

 - **Suppliers:**
   - On the left, there are three vertically aligned ovals labeled "1," "2," and "n."